 Administrator of court records and exhibits: All documents presented in a superior court cause of action must be received and processed by the Clerk.
-The processing of court documents involves record classification, assignment of cause number, computerized docketing and filing of hard copy records.
+The processing of court documents involves record classification, assignment of cause number, computerized docketing, indexing and scanning in the Odyssey (official court record database), case and document management system.
 Records must be maintained, retained, and purged in accordance with statutory time constraints, and required archival standards.

 Financial Officer of the Courts: As the court's agent, the Clerk collects statutory fees, fines, trust funds and support funds; maintains a trust account for monies ordered by the Court; and the Clerk further provides an investment plan for monies held.
 The collection, accounting and investment of court monies are done to ensure that the interest of the public and the county are secured.